-MT 201 Anatomy and Physiology I
+MT 201 Anatomy and Physiology I, II, III

-MT 204 Introduction to Massage Therapy
+MT 202 Introduction to Massage Therapy

-MT 205 Consultation and Preparation
+MT 203 Consultation and Preparation

 This course provides an overview of client/therapist communication in a clinical setting.
 Techniques of obtaining information and completing patient files will be addressed as well as the needs and expectations of the client.
 Class will also focus on proper collection, recording and storing gathered information as well as legal implications for health care professionals.

-MT 206 Body Mechanics and Classification of Movement
+MT 204 Body Mechanics and Classification of Movement

 This course provides the foundation for correct application of manual massage movements.
-Students will learn and practice all basic techniques related to full body massage.
+Students should learn and practice all basic techniques related to full body massage.
 Conservation of physical energies and reducing chance of injury to the therapist, while performing multiple treatments, will be explored with a focus on stance, timing, and ergonomically correct functional biomechanics.

-MT 207 Basic Massage Therapy Techniques
+MT 205 Basic Massage Therapy Techniques

 In this course, students will be introduced to basic full body massage techniques through theory and hands-on practical application.
 Proper procedures for collecting and recording client information will be addressed and the various E & P that are available will be discussed and evaluated as to their effectiveness in practical application.
 Common trigger points and soft tissue referral areas will be explored theoretically and practically.

-MT 208 Contraindications for Massage Therapy
+MT 206 Contraindications for Massage Therapy

-This course of study is designed specifically to explore the physiological and psychological effects and benefits of massage pertaining to all aspects of the human body.
-Students will learn the contraindications of massage through a system by system physiological analysis while simultaneously exploring endangerment sites and physiological effects on the body.
-Students will learn why and how to modify treatments to specific situations and conditions as well as when certain massage techniques are appropriate.
+MT 206 Contraindications for Massage Therapy This course of study is designed specifically to explore the physiological and psychological effects and benefits of massage pertaining to all aspects of the human body.
+Students will be exposed to the contraindications of massage through a system-by-system physiological analysis while simultaneously exploring endangerment sites and physiological effects on the body.
+Students should learn why and how to modify treatments to specific situations and conditions as well as when certain massage techniques are appropriate.

-MT 209 Kinesiology/Biomechanics
+MT 207 Kinesiology/Biomechanics

 This course introduces students to the mechanics of movement involved with human locomotion.
 Theory and practical application, biomechanical principles and structural advantages and disadvantages involving joints, tissue and musculoskeletal structures will be assessed.
 Common structural deviations of the human body will also be studied.

-MT 210 Massage Techniques I
+MT 208 Massage Techniques

 This course begins the solid foundation of Therapeutic Massage using a variety of techniques available to the therapist.
 Proprioceptive neuromuscular facilitation, trigger point therapy, and hydrotherapy will be explored through theory and practical assessments.
 Primary/secondary injuries and conditions will be analyzed and techniques developed to address specific cases.